 The Adviser does not provide tax preparation services.
 An affiliated firm, Singer Burke Zimmer Kogan, LLP, is a CPA firm and provides tax preparation, accounting, and business management services.
-One of the Adviser's Principals is managing partner of the CPA firm.
+Two of the Adviser's shareholders are partners of the CPA firm.